twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt10-05-the-four-noble-truths%zh.rst

 [Khandhas are always burning with the fire of taṇhā.
 This was a very uplifting talk.
 Sayadaw emphasized that enlightenment was not difficult.
 Only need to listen sacca dhamma, wise attention (yoniso) and bhāvetabba – observe anicca continuously.

 He already sent disciples on the half way.
 The other half was the duties of the disciples.
-It was the opportunity for enlightenment now.
+Now was the opportunity for enlightenment.
 Therefore, they should not waste the chances here.
 If they missed it, and it would never come back again for them.
 Sayadaw’s emphasis on this point was very important and had profound meaning in itself.
 To have a human birth is quite difficult because most beings are wandering in the painful existences (apāyabhūmi).
-Even wholesome merits come back to human world very difficult to have this rare chance again.]
+Even if the merits of wholesome dhamma could bring beings back to the human world, it is very difficult to have such a rare opportunity again. ]

 Bhāvetabba – Developing means, for example, of the four satipaṭṭhāna you can contemplate any one of them.
 Only seeing the kāya – body, vedanā – feeling, etc. is not developing yet.
 Seeing their both arising and passing away is called bhāvetabba.
 It's not tīraṇa pariññā if only seeing kāya, vedanā, etc.; it's only ñāta pariññā.
 It is not yet tīraṇa pariññā by only seeing that much with contemplation.